logzio/logz-docs/_source/integrations/terraform.md

 }
 ```

+### Example - Create user endpoint

 ```
 variable "api_token" {
   type = "string"
-  description = "your logzio API token"
+  description = "Your logzio API token"
 }

 variable "account_id" {
-  description = "the account id you want to use to create your user in" }
+  description = "The account ID where the new user will be created" }

 provider "logzio" {